 What is your current job title?

-How long have you volunteered for the University?
+How long have you volunteered with the University?

 In what capacity have you volunteered?